Frequently Asked Questions

 Can I use SSH/FTP on The Forge servers?

 No. This is not and it will not be part of The Forge service.
-Just like big storage providers or cloud services aren’t giving you FTP access to remote files, we are not as well.
+Just as big storage providers or cloud services don’t offer FTP/SSH access to remote files, we do not as well.
 If you think you need FTP access, you’re most likely mistaken, and if you really need it, then The Forge service is probably not a good fit for you.
-Besides being a security nightmare, FTP is also a recipe for disaster and it is taking away convenience from users while The Forge heavily invested in user security and convenience.
-Similar reasons go for SSH.
+Besides being a security nightmare, FTP/SSH is also inconvenient for most users, and most use cases for it are covered by our many different upload options.

 Then click on the